decredcommunity/textassets/reddit/sidebar.md

 ---

-Please direct all **support** questions to #support chat rooms: [Telegram](https://t.me/DecredSupport), [Discord](https://discord.com/channels/349993843728449537/350007452152102923), or [Matrix](https://chat.decred.org/#/room/#support:decred.org).
+**Please direct all support questions to support chat rooms**: [Telegram](https://t.me/DecredSupport), [Discord](https://discord.com/channels/349993843728449537/350007452152102923), or [Matrix](https://chat.decred.org/#/room/#support:decred.org).

-Decred aims to build a community-directed cryptocurrency whose security, adaptability, and sustainability make it a superior long-term store of value.
-It is achieving this aim by building the world's first truly decentralized autonomous organization.
+Decred is Money Evolved.
+By combining battle tested Proof-of-Work with an innovative take on Proof-of-Stake that places coin holders in charge of shaping the future, Decred is able to adapt to challenges and innovate at a rapid pace.
+You acquire influence in Decred by putting “skin in the game”.
+Decred’s security, privacy, scalability, and decentralized treasury empower stakeholders and provides them with the tools needed to enhance their financial sovereignty.

 If you are new to Decred, check the [introduction](https://decred.org/) or the [technical overview](https://docs.decred.org/research/overview/).